-Recently, I attended a VC panel discussion, along with tech entrepreneurs who had gathered at the Impact HUB in Seattle to hear from three prominent local investors on what they look for before funding a startup.
-This was organized as part of Seattle Startup Week, and the panel speakers included Chris DeVore (General Partner of Founders Co-op), Gary Rubens (an angel investor and founder of Start it Labs), and Greg Gottesman (Managing Director of Madrona Venture Group).
+I recently attended a VC panel discussion, along with tech entrepreneurs who had gathered at the Impact HUB in Seattle to hear from three prominent local investors on what they look for before funding a startup.
+The event was part of Seattle Startup Week, and the panel speakers included Chris DeVore (General Partner of Founders Co-op), Gary Rubens (an angel investor and founder of Start it Labs), and Greg Gottesman (Managing Director of Madrona Venture Group).

 The discussion gave me validation that seeking an equity investment, via venture capital or angel investors, leaves many emerging tech companies unfunded—despite growing revenues and a promising trajectory.

-VCs and angel investors want a big payback (usually 10X over 5-7 years) so what they are looking for is a big idea for a big market.
+VCs and angel investors want a big payback (usually 10X over 5-7 years) so they look for a big idea that can serve a big market.
 If your idea seems “too obvious” today, or your market space is already filled with many competitors, they will probably pass.
-The assumption being that your company is not going to generate the kind of returns they expect..
+The assumption being that your company is not going to generate the kind of returns they expect.

-All VCs have preferred industries to invest in, depending on their industry backgrounds.
-So when searching for VCs, be sure to research the types of companies they have backed in the past.
-A particular VC may fund tech companies, but when you dig deeper you may find only mobile apps companies in their funding history.
-If your company doesn’t match the investment portfolio, don’t waste your time.
+All VCs have preferred industries to invest in, depending on their backgrounds.
+So when searching for VCs, be sure to research the companies they have backed in the past.
+A particular VC may say they fund tech companies, but fund only mobile app companies in practice If your company doesn’t match their investment portfolio, don’t waste your time.

-VC investors don’t have the time to do a lot of research on your business idea; so when you pitch, you need to clearly articulate the concept, the market, and the plan of attack.
-A repeatable, short sound bite will gain their interest, but real stories showing you can attract customers and ship products are necessary to make your case.
+VC investors don’t have the time to do a lot of research on your business idea, so you need to clearly articulate the concept, market, and plan of attack in your pitch.
+A repeatable, short soundbite will gain their interest, but to keep it you need real stories showing you can attract customers and ship products.
 If you are early-stage, make sure to have preliminary customer data and a long-term fundraising strategy.
-Avoid hypothetical scenarios; focus on true client stories and a product demo.
+Avoid hypothetical scenarios and focus on true client stories and a product demo.

 Regardless of the stage of your startup, be prepared to answer this question and show how you will scale your business based on customer acquisition costs.